root-foundation/root/README.md

 Eventually, there will be no distinction between local and global.
 We will no longer start companies that are not that complex because we know that it will be eaten from *above* very quickly.

-### AGI will expand our horizon

-Through this process of pushing us *up* our activity tree, AGI will push humanity to dream bigger and work on more and more complex problems.
-Problems we consider too complex to solve now will seem like simple tasks to our descendants.
-Thus, advancing and leveraging AGI will enable us to achieve a degree prosperity and abundance that we can't fathom.

 From this model of how AGI changes our activities, we can predict what a post AGI world will look like.

 ### Predictions